The Justice Bell Story

 Alas, the state referendum failed in the face of entrenched opposition.
 But over the next few years, as suffragists continued their fight for the vote, the Justice Bell became a galvanizing symbol not just in Pennsylvania but around the country.

-Finally, in 1920, after passage of the 19th Amendment to the U.S. Constitution that gave all the nation’s women the right to vote, the Justice Bell was finally rung in a huge celebration at Independence Square in Philadelphia.
+Finally, in 1920, after passage of the 19th Amendment to the U.S. Constitution that granted women the right to vote, the Justice Bell was finally rung in a huge celebration at Independence Square in Philadelphia.

 From there, it was on to … well, what exactly did happen to this celebrated symbol?

-The bell ended up in Ruschenberger’s backyard after the male state legislature denied a request for it to remain in Philadelphia.
-In 1943, Ruschenberger deeded it to Washington Memorial Chapel in Valley Forge National Park and there it sat, in a chicken-wire cage in the woods, for five decades.
+The bell ended up in Ruschenberger’s backyard after the male city leaders denied a request for it to remain in Philadelphia.
+In 1943, Ruschenberger passed away and deeded it to Washington Memorial Chapel in Valley Forge, Pennsylvania and there it sat on the property, in a chicken-wire cage in the woods, for five decades.

 Enter Rev. Richard Lyon Stinson, who arrived at the church as new rector in 1992.
-Stinson decided the bell deserved a new lease on life, so he enlisted the Pennsylvania League of Women Voters and the Daughters of the American Revolution to help raise money to house it in a proper setting.
-Three years later, it was installed in the carillon rotunda.
+Stinson decided the bell deserved a new lease on life.
+Three years later, it was installed in the rotunda of the bell tower.